harness/developer-hub/docs/troubleshooting/troubleshooting-nextgen.md

 ## YAML builder

-This section covers common problems experienced when using the [YAML pipeline builder](/docs/platform/pipelines/harness-yaml-quickstart/).
+This section covers common problems experienced when using the [YAML editor](/docs/platform/pipelines/harness-yaml-quickstart).

 ### The incoming YAML document exceeds the limit: 3145728 code points